txje/Unicycler/README.md

   -o OUT, --out OUT                     Output directory --verbosity VERBOSITY                 Level of stdout information (0 to 3, default: 1)
                                           0 = no stdout, 1 = basic progress indicators, 2 = extra info, 3 = debugging info
-  --keep_temp KEEP_TEMP                 Level of file retention (0 to 2, default: 0)
+  --min_fasta_length MIN_FASTA_LENGTH   Exclude contigs from the FASTA file which are shorter than this length (default: 1) --keep_temp KEEP_TEMP                 Level of file retention (0 to 2, default: 0)
                                           0 = only keep files at main checkpoints, 1 = keep some temp files including SAM, 2 = keep all temp files